 Q2.
 Where is RTLS used?

 Ans.
-RTLS can be used indoors or in confined areas and does not allow global tracking.
+Real-Time Location Systems can be used indoors or in confined areas and do not allow global tracking.

 Q3.
 What is RTS healthcare?

 Ans.
-RTLS helps the healthcare industry by tracking their assets and workforce allowing hospitals to save a lot of time and money.
+It helps the healthcare industry by tracking their assets and workforce allowing hospitals to save a lot of time and money.

 Q4.
 What is an RTLS sensor?